A new four-minute ScienceCast video explains how the International Space Station has become the largest of all Earth-observing satellites.

 In short, the space station offers something unique to the study of our home planet.

-Sometimes astronauts in low Earth orbit to see what regular satellites do not.
+Sometimes astronauts in low Earth orbit see what regular satellites do not.
 In May 2013 for example, astronauts on board the International Space Station photographed a fresh eruption of the Pavlof Volcano in the Aleutian Islands.
-Their oblique perspective revealed the three dimensional structure of the ash plume, which was only 20,000 feet high, but many times longer.
+Their oblique perspective revealed the three-dimensional structure of the ash plume, which was only 20,000 feet (6,000 meters) high, but many times longer.
 Down-looking satellites could not get the same kind of 3D information.

 Now, however, NASA is taking the space station’s Earth-observing capabilities to a whole new level.
 Before the end of the decade, six NASA Earth science instruments will be mounted to the station to help scientists study our changing planet.